box/developer.box.com/guides/collections/remove.md

 ## Remove folder from collection

-To add a folder to a collection, call the `PUT /folders/:id` API and pass an empty array of collection IDs.
+To remove a folder from a collection, call the `PUT /folders/:id` API and pass an empty array of collection IDs.

 <Samples id='put_folders_id' variant='remove_from_collection' >